diarmidmackenzie/sdt-condensed/GCT.md

 > **GCT Proposition VI:** Motivators can frame goals in more extrinsic versus intrinsic terms.
 The latter will be more likely to produce sustained engagement, and ultimately, wellness.

 A 2004 study manipulated the content of framing goals (intrinsic vs. extrinsic), together with a manipulation of the social context (autonomy-supportive vs. controlling).
-The subjects of the study were Belgian students, studying teaching, marketing and physical education.
+The subjects of the study were Belgian students studying teaching, marketing and physical education.

 The study found that those whose activity was framed in terms of  intrinsic goals were more engaged in the learning, and more likely to engage in follow-up study, and showed a better conceptual grasp of the topic in tests.